warrickball/tomso/README.md

 ### I found a bug and wrote a patch to fix it

-If you've found the problem is something in TOMSO that doesn't work as it should and fixed it yourself, great!
+If you've found the problem is something in `tomso` that doesn't work as it should and fixed it yourself, great!
 Open a [pull request](https://github.com/warrickball/tomso/pulls) that describes what the problem was and how your patch fixes it.

-### I want TOMSO to support my favourite file format
+### I want `tomso` to support my favourite file format

 Open an issue with links to the specification of the file format or where I can find (or create) examples with which to test new code.
-I have limited time to extend TOMSO's features unless it happens to align with research I'm doing but I'll try my best to implement something.
+I have limited time to extend `tomso`'s features unless it happens to align with research I'm doing but I'll try my best to implement something.